That autumn paints the leaves with somber fire;

 - Armor Is Useless: Averted.
 Conan is wearing a mix of scale and ring mail, which makes him all but invulnerable to the pirates' weapons.
-The sailors with their quilted jerkins are not so lucky, and Bêlit's pirates, which are naked and thus fall easily to Conan's sword.
+The sailors with their quilted jerkins are not so lucky, nor are Bêlit's pirates, who are naked and thus fall easily to Conan's sword.

 - Backup from Otherworld: Bêlit's ghost helps Conan.

 Conan: I have known many gods.
 He who denies them is as blind as he who trusts them too deeply.
 I seek not beyond death.
 It may be the blackness averred by the Nemedian skeptics, or Crom's realm of ice and cloud, or the snowy plains and vaulted halls of the Nordheimer's Valhalla.
 I know not, nor do I care.
 Let me live deep while I live; let me know the rich juices of red meat and stinging wine on my palate, the hot embrace of white arms, the mad exultation of battle when the blue blades flame crimson, and I am content.
 Let teachers and priests and philosophers brood over questions of reality and illusion.
 I know this: if life is an illusion, then I am no less an illusion, and being thus, the illusion is real to me.
 I live, I burn with life, I love, I slay, and am content.